Senbagaseelan18/SenbagaseelanV_RISC-V_SOC_TAPEOUT_VSD/Tasks/Week0/Task2-Tool Setup and Installation.md

 Yosys is an open-source framework for Verilog RTL synthesis, offering algorithms and optimization passes to transform RTL into gate-level netlists for further simulation and physical design.

 </details>
+Yosys is an open-source framework for Verilog RTL synthesis, offering algorithms and optimization passes to transform RTL into gate-level netlists for further simulation and physical design.

 ---